Diamond705/js-lightbox/README.md

 # js-lightbox
-Instagram inspired Light-weight Javascript image and video preview with space for caption and comments.
+Instagram inspired Light-weight Javascript/Jquery image and video preview with space for caption and comments.